 We often assume that simply because we understand something intellectually…we have actually realised it.
 This is a great delusion.

 – Sogyal Rinpoche, a Tibetan spiritual teacher

 Maureen’s book is a response to Joseph Campbell‘s seminal work, The Hero with a Thousand Faces, about the archetypal hero’s journey in world mythologies.
 If you’re not aware of Joseph Campbell’s work, you’d know the Star Wars trilogy?
-Well, George Lucas credited JC with mapping Luke Skywalker’s heroic journey.
+Director George Lucas credited Joseph Campbell with mapping Luke Skywalker’s heroic journey.
 Joseph’s work has inspired the narratives of many other notable 20th century filmmakers, writers and artists.
-Though the hero’s journey is perhaps the world’s oldest, most repeated narrative, it was Joseph Campbell who saw the pattern, and articulated it in his book.
+Though the hero’s journey is perhaps the world’s oldest, most repeated narrative, Joseph Campbell articulated the pattern, and wrote of it in his book.

-Which makes me wonder – what other patterns exist that we haven’t seen yet, that could help us on our paths in life?
+Which makes me wonder – where might other patterns exist that we haven’t seen?

 Credit: Jacques Descloitres, MODIS Rapid Response Team, NASA